 Gannawarra Energy Storage System

-Edify Energy are delivering a 25MW/50MWh battery co-located with the Gannawarra Solar Farm.
-This project will demonstrate the potential to pair battery storage with solar farms behind the meter to produce less variable and more consistent energy supply.
-Once completed, this project will be the largest integrated solar farm and battery project in Australia, and among the largest in the world.
-This battery is able to store 100% renewable energy since it is located behind the meter of the solar farm.
+Edify Energy delivered a 25MW/50MWh battery co-located with the Gannawarra Solar Farm.
+The battery at the Gannawarra Solar Farm stores 100 per cent renewable energy.
+This battery also is used to smooth the output of the Gannawarra solar farm allowing combined solar and battery system to provide power at peak times when there is no sun.
+This project demonstrates the potential to pair battery storage with solar farms behind the meter to produce less variable and more consistent energy supply.
+This project is the largest integrated solar farm and battery project in Australia, and among the largest in the world.

 See Edify Energy’s website for more information